johanbissemattsson/sorenholst-se/src/pages/in-english.md

             This course explaines the Special Theory of Relativity using a non-mathematical approach.
 It also provides a short introduction to General Relativity.
 (This course is not given for the moment.)
           * ## [Thought Experiments in Physics (Swedish webpage)](/tankeexperiment-i-fysiken)
             This course examines the role of thought experimentation in the history of Physics, from Galileo to Einstein and onwards.
 Using the method of thought experimentation as a springboard, we discuss several interesting areas within physics, such as Relativity and Quantum Physics.
+(This course is not given for the moment.)
       - featuredImage:
           alt: STINT Programme for Excellence in Teaching
           src: /media/Start-Skidmore.jpg